GouveaHeitor/perl-style-guide/README.md

 This project is just one of several other coding style guides, there is no intention of setting a pattern from it.
 Please do not take this as absolute truth.
 The most important thing here is that you and your team feel comfortable with a certain guideline and make use of it.

+This paper is a fork of the paper written by [Eric Lorenzana](https://github.com/chusqui/perl-style-guide), with only a few changes in the sense of organization of the material and some adjustments to current market practices.

 ---

 #### Code layout